siderakis/Futuraes/README.md

 Step 3.
 Profit!  *(optional)*

-### Also check out these related scala projects that work great on App Engine:
+#### Also check out these related scala projects that work great on App Engine:

-[Twirl](https://github.com/spray/twirl) The Play framework Scala template engine, stand-alone and packaged as an SBT plugin
+[Twirl](https://github.com/spray/twirl) The Play framework Scala **template engine**, stand-alone and packaged as an SBT plugin

-[PlayFramework-AppEngine](https://github.com/siderakis/playframework-appengine) The Play framework Scala routing and MVC, stand-alone and packaged as an SBT plugin.
+[PlayFramework-AppEngine](https://github.com/siderakis/playframework-appengine) The Play framework Scala **routing and MVC**, stand-alone and packaged as an SBT plugin.

 [Play-Json-Standalone](https://github.com/mandubian/play-json-alone) Plays amazing JSON API, as a stand-alone library.